 It's always helpful to put a face to a name.
 When you receive correspondence from WREB, there's a real person behind it.
 Robin Yeager oversees all dental hygiene exam operations, assisted by Phelecia Cook-Gyder.
-Exams are assigned to one of the dental hygiene coordinators-Sarah, Kathy, Emily, Odette and Tawanda-who expertly prepare all exam materials and correspond with Schools, Examiners and Candidates.
-They are all here to help you and answer all your questions and concerns.
+Exams are assigned to one of the dental hygiene coordinators who expertly prepare all exam materials and correspond with Schools, Examiners and Candidates.